TabletCommand/tabletcommand-backend-heartbeat/README.md

 # tabletcommand-backend-heartbeat

-Shared code to log heartbeats for certaing endpoints.
+Shared code to log heartbeats for certain endpoints.